 - There is a setup option to "keep alive" the connection.
-This may not always work, so you may need to reestablish connection periodically. - 1.
-To connect to the Router, go to the web browser, and enter http://192.168.1.1 or the IP address of the Router. - 2.
+This may not always work, so you may need to reestablish connection periodically. - To connect to the Router, go to the web browser, and enter http://192.168.1.1 or the IP address of the Router. - 2.
 Enter the password, if asked.
 (The default password is admin.) - 3.
 On the Setup screen, select the option Keep Alive, and set the Redial Period option at 20 (seconds). - 4.
 Click the Save Settings button. - 5.
-Click the Status tab, and click the Connect button.
+Click the Status tab, and click the Connect button. - 6.
+You may see the login status display as Connecting.
+Press the F5 key to refresh the screen, until you see the login status display as Connected. - Click the Save Settings button to continue. - If the connection is lost again, follow steps 1- 6 to re-establish connection.